 Ginger can be skipped, but helps to deal with the tickling throat after eating a sour mango.

 fried gram, chana dal or sesame seeds can be used instead of urad dal for grinding.
 But urad dal brings a aroma to the chutney.

 1. Wash, peel and cube mango.
 A longer variety raw mango is more suitable to prepare this chutney as it has a hint of sweetness and is less sour.

-2. fry green chili till the raw smell goes off, fry urad dal till golden and the add cumin.
+2. Fry green chili in little oil till the raw smell goes off.
+Then fry urad dal till golden and the add cumin.
 Cool these.

-3. Add ginger, mango, coconut, salt and then the fried ingredients to a jar.
+3. Add ginger or garlic, mango, coconut, salt and then the fried ingredients to a jar.